developer-program/engineering-track/docs/software-designs/design-principles.md

 Another example is when we play games we can download mods to add new functionality to the current game without having to edit the code of the current game.
 Or you could think of them like plug-ins.

+We made use of OCP in the Vending Machine lab.

 When you add a new container or a new menu item did you have to modify the internal structure?

+How did you add a new menu item?

 ### Liscov Substituion principle